Piyush-chauhan19/tj-ml-task/README.md

-# tj-ml-task
+# TJ-ML-tasks
 This repository contains tasks related to the domain of Machine Learning.

-You are free to attempt any number of tasts but remember you are required to complete atleast one if not 2 of the tasks given below.
+_All of the tasks require you to have python installed._

 The structure of the repository is as follows:

 Task 1: (Easy)